 In late 2019, a new critical-severity vulnerability began to threaten widely used Citrix appliances.
-While the security community explored the issue and businesses scrambled to learn if they were exposed, our new Continuous Attack Surface Testing (CAST) service allowed us to identify affected assets, develop a working exploit, and offer remediation recommendations for our CAST clients – all before the Citrix patch or a public proof-of-concept exploit code were released.
+While the security community explored the issue and businesses scrambled to learn if they were exposed, our new Continuous Attack Surface Testing (CAST) service allowed us to identify affected assets, develop a working exploit, and offer remediation recommendations for our Cosmos clients – all before the Citrix patch or a public proof-of-concept exploit code were released.

 TIMELINE OF A THREAT

 In mid-December 2019, NIST categorized a new critical-severity vulnerability (CVE-2019-19781) that allowed remote code execution on Citrix Application Delivery Controller, Citrix Gateway, and Citrix SD-WAN WANOP appliances.

 Figure 1: NIST categorization of this CVE with a 9.8 base score out of 10

 Within three days of the vulnerability’s public advisory, Citrix released mitigation options for their users, but actual patches weren’t available until nearly a month after the CVE was publicly announced.

 During this time, the CAST operators who were continuously testing client attack surfaces quickly determined that 50% of our CAST clients had vulnerable Citrix appliances deployed to their external perimeters.
 As the security community at large continued to investigate this vulnerability, our CAST team concluded that the initial publicly proposed exploit could cause excessive logging and result in a denial-of-service condition in the affected system.
 We considered this an unacceptable business risk.